top of page

 Figure 4 Transformer Efficiency and Loss Measurements

+The data shows that transformer loss decreases with increasing core size; and transformer loss has some frequency dependence.
 An interesting observation from these measurements is that the primary capacitor does not affect transformer efficiency/loss.

 Two Transformer Configuration